shaysugg/Notes/iOS-study/Modern Concurency/Task Cancellation.md

 **Cancellation is cooperative**
 When a parent send the signal of a cancellation to its child task the child task **doesn't cancelled immediately**.
 It set `Task.isCancelled` on that task.
+Task getting informed that its result is no longer needed.
 If we have an expensive task we should check for cancellation before starting it

 We can use